 Our Favorite Train Ticketing Platforms for Mainland Europe

-Our overall preference is Trainline.
-In our tests of complex trips it found cheaper routes fewer stops to change trains, and it offered more options — like the French high-speed budget trains (Ouigo).
-It also more frequently offered bus and bus/train combo options that in certain cases are big money savers.
-In many cases, it could save travellers hundreds of euros on a pan-European train vacation.
+Our overall preference is usually Trainline.
+In our tests of complex trips it finds cheaper routes fewer stops to change trains, and it offers more options — like the French high-speed budget trains (Ouigo).
+It also offers bus and bus/train combo options that in certain cases are big money savers.
+In many of our test cases, its smarter routing engine could save travellers hundreds of euros on a pan-European train vacation.

 - First off: Why Either One of these Platforms is Far Better than National European Train Company Websites